mia-jinns/jinns/doc/source/index.rst

 Changelog:

+* v0.4.1:

+    - Generalize heterogeneity for the equation parameters.
+It can now be an arbitrary function provided by the user and thus depend on covariables.
+Update the corresponding notebook.

 * v0.4.0:

     - Introduce Sobolev regularization as defined in *Convergence and error analysis of PINNs*, Doumèche et al., 2023 with a new notebook reproducing the example from the paper.